buwilliams/bliss-0.2/README.md

 ## Todo this week

 - goal: build node.js api for todo app

-- bug: add new CSS, duplicate react keys
+- goal: new project, export component, use component, export build

 - bug: bliss-tree, deep nav selection doesn't expand fully
-- bug: new project doesn't work
+- bug: todo.json is not converted to new json format yet, sigh...
+- bug: on selected drag in between room is too small, like 1px
-- bug: on bliss page load, dependencies are missing
+- bug: state is saved when switching projects (new, load, delete)
 - bug: reload deps on packages update (save, load)
-- bug: todo.json is not converted to new json format yet, sigh...
+- feature: delete project
 - feature: up and down to change pixel values for property
 - feature: global css editor
 - feature: edit css selectors and properties (missing selectors)